openedx/xblock-sdk/README.rst

 This code runs on Python 2.7.

+1. Install standard development libraries.
+    (ubuntu/debian):

+    $ sudo apt-get install python-dev libxml2-dev libxslt-dev lib32z1-dev

-1. Get a local copy of this repo.
+2. Get a local copy of this repo.

-2. (Optional)  Create and activate a virtualenv to work in.
+3. (Optional)  Create and activate a virtualenv to work in.

-3. Install the requirements and register the XBlock entry points with (you may need to sudo this if you don't use virtualenv):
+4. Install the requirements and register the XBlock entry points with (you may need to sudo this if you don't use virtualenv):

         $ make install

-4. Run the Django development server:
+5. Run the Django development server:

         $ python manage.py runserver

-5. Open a web browser to: http://127.0.0.1:8000
+6. Open a web browser to: http://127.0.0.1:8000

 Testing
 --------